Charlotte Hacking shares the importance of picture books for developing visual literacy and skills in early reading, talk and writing...

 An inventive, interactive book in which three playful cats directly address the readers, imploring them to keep turning the pages to first hide from and then find a ‘doggy friend’.

-The story offers opportunities for children to talk about fears in the context of a known story and to look at how to build and form friendships, taking the needs of others into account.
+The story offers opportunities for children to talk about fears in the context of a known story.
+They’ll look at how to build and form friendships, taking the needs of others into account.
 All essential skills to develop in the early years.

 The Story Machine by Tom McLaughlin